-Animals on raw diets generally eliminate just once a day or even every other day.
+Animals on raw meat pet diets generally eliminate just once a day or even every other day.
 In addition, this kind of digestibility greatly reduces stool odor and is a healthy and more natural occurrence, just as in the wild.

 Simple test: stools from well-digested foods, when placed in water, “float like a boat.”